2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra

-On 13 February 2008, the state government, which was accused of reluctance to take immediate action, ultimately arrested Raj Thackeray and Abu Asim Azmi (a local SP leader) on charges of instigation of violence and causing communal disturbance.
+On 13 February 2008, the state government, which was accused of showing reluctance to take immediate action, arrested Raj Thackeray and local SP leader Abu Asim Azmi on charges of instigation of violence and causing communal disturbance.
 Although released that same day, a gag order was imposed on both leaders to prevent them from making further inflammatory remarks.

-Meanwhile, tensions in Maharashtra rose as the news of Raj's possible arrest, and his subsequent actual arrest, angered his supporters.
-Incidences of violence against North Indians and their property by MNS workers were reported in Mumbai, Pune, Aurangabad, Beed, Nashik, Amravati, Jalna, and Latur.
+Meanwhile, tensions in Maharashtra rose at the news of Raj's possible arrest, and his subsequent actual arrest, angered his supporters.
+Incidents of violence against North Indians and their property by MNS workers were reported in Mumbai, Pune, Aurangabad, Beed, Nashik, Amravati, Jalna, and Latur.

 Nearly 25,000 North Indian workers fled Pune, and another 15,000 fled Nashik in the wake of the attacks.
 The exodus of workers caused an acute labour shortage, affecting local industries.

 Analysts estimated financial losses of ₹500 crore– ₹700 crore.
 Although the violence receded after the arrests of the two leaders, sporadic attacks were reported until May 2008.
 After months of lull, on 19 October 2008, MNS activists beat up North Indian candidates appearing for the all-India Railway Recruitment Board entrance exam in Mumbai.
 The incident led to Raj's arrest and fresh violence.
 Later on 28 October 2008 a labourer from Uttar Pradesh was lynched in a Mumbai commuter train.

 The attacks evoked critical reactions from various parts of the country, particularly the Uttar Pradesh and Bihar political leadership.
 Even Bal Thackeray, Raj's estranged uncle and chief of the Shiv Sena, who formed his party in 1966 to raise the voice of Marathi manoos (Marathi people), discounted his nephew's criticism of Bachchan as "stupidity".
-In an editorial a month later in Saamna, the Shiv Sena's political mouthpiece, however, Bal Thackeray wrote that Biharis antagonised local populations wherever they went and were an "unwelcome lot" throughout the country.
+In an editorial a month later in Saamna, the Shiv Sena's political mouthpiece, however, Bal Thackeray wrote that Biharis aggravated local populations wherever they went and were an "unwelcome lot" throughout the country.
 The media slated Bal's remarks as an attempt to recapture his party's sons-of-soil plank, being hijacked by Raj.

 Background

 Raj Thackeray's resignation from Shiv Sena and the formation of MNS

 On 9 March 2006, Raj Thackeray, nephew of Bal Thackeray, quit the Shiv Sena and formed the Maharashtra Navnirman Sena (MNS) after being "sidelined" by the chief's son Uddhav.
-The Shiv Sainiks (Shiv Sena members) who supported Raj's leadership, in contrast to his cousin Uddhav, joined the MNS.
+The Shiv Sainiks (Shiv Sena members, lit. means "Soldiers of Shivaji") who supported Raj's leadership, in contrast to his cousin Uddhav, joined the MNS.
 The party was founded on the ideology of being the benefactor of the local Marathi Manoos (Marathi people), an ideology that the party members felt the Shiv Sena had abandoned.
 Keeping in line with this, Raj has repeatedly demanded special job reservations for locals.
 A critic of the influx of migrants into the state, especially Uttar Bhartiyas (literally meaning "North Indians") predominantly from Uttar Pradesh and Bihar, he has blamed the large-scale immigration of people from these economically backward states for causing a shortage of jobs for Maharashtrians.